thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/1_alabastron/cat-29.md

 ## Condition

 Intact.
+Remains of whitish core in the interior.

 ## Description

-Dark green, seemingly black ground, opaque white decoration.
-Horizontal disk-shaped rim; short, wide, cylindrical neck, tapering downward; rudimentary shoulder; straight-sided conical body; convex bottom.
-Two opposing lugs on shoulders.
-One is made by folding and flattening a dark green band four times and the other twice.
+Dark green, seemingly black ground; opaque white decoration.
+Horizontal disk-shaped rim; short, wide cylindrical neck, tapering downward; rudimentary shoulder; straight-sided conical body; convex bottom.
+Two opposing lugs on shoulders; one is made by folding and flattening a dark green band four times and the other twice.

-An opaque white thread wound spirally 44 times from bottom to the rim and dragged eight times upward and downward along the body, forming a feather pattern.
+An opaque white thread is wound spirally 44 times from the bottom to the rim and dragged eight times upward and downward along the body, forming a feather pattern.

 ## Comments and Comparanda

 For a discussion of early core-formed alabastra, see {% cat '2003.180' %}.
 This object belongs to the third group of core-formed vessels, which appears between the second century BCE and the early first century CE; the centers of production seem to have been in Cyprus and on the Phoenician coast.
-It includes different shapes of alabastra and amphoriskoi, which are similar to those of ceramic vessels manufactured at the same time ({% cite 'Harden 1981' %}, pp. 123–141; {% cite 'Grose 1989' %}, pp. 122–125).
+The group includes different shapes of alabastra and amphoriskoi, which are similar to those of ceramic vessels manufactured at the same time ({% cite 'Harden 1981' %}, pp. 123–141; {% cite 'Grose 1989' %}, pp. 122–125).
 For the classification of this particular alabastron compare {% cite 'Grose 1989' %}, class III:E, alabastron form III:4: p.
 168, no. 165, which has a much more acute angle turning to the bottom.
 Cf. {% cite 'Fossing 1940' %}, p.
-112, fig. 84, spotted by Axel von Saldern ({% cite 'von Saldern 1974' %}, no. 191), who also notes that this vessel (2003.194) does not have the unusually elongated shape, but is greatly expanded below the middle of the body.
+112, fig. 84, spotted by Axel von Saldern ({% cite 'von Saldern 1974' %}, pp. 73–74, no. 191), who also notes that this vessel does not have the unusually elongated shape, but is greatly expanded below the middle of the body.

 ## Provenance